hodaya-mironi/Anomaly-detector-web-app/README.md

 After the response is get in the view, the data will be shown on the screen.
 There is a scroll list of all the anomalies in the files.
 In addition, there is a scroll list of all the features that have anomalies in relation to the correlative feature.
-In that list, the user can scroll and click on each of the features, and it will show a graph of the correct correlative points and of the abnormal points of this feature.
+In that list, the user can scroll and click on each of the features, and it will show a graph of the correct correlative points and of the anomalie points of this feature.
 ![image](https://user-images.githubusercontent.com/71708182/120106597-57df2980-c166-11eb-9072-7e0a38f307f5.png)